 Audit logs maintain a record containing information about the operation of your system.
 The log includes valuable information such as timestamps and what resources were accessed and by whom.
 Audit logs don’t protect the data, but they help companies monitor data and keep track of potential security breaches or internal misuses of information.
 An audit trail is required to meet certain privacy regulations.

-Piiano’s PII vault aggregates many of the benefits of the above methods into one holistic solution.
+Piiano’s data privacy vault aggregates many of the benefits of the above methods into one holistic solution.
 PII vaults allow you to store all sensitive data in a central, secure location, supporting: encryption at rest and in transit, audit requirements, masking, and much more to protect SSN data.
 Data privacy vaults are one of the most reliable protection methods for PII in general and SSN in particular.

 Protect Yourself and Your Customers